werf/werf/docs/pages/guides/advanced_build/first_application.md

 ## Step 1: Add a config

-To implement these steps and requirements with Werf we will add a special file called `werf.yaml` to the application's source code.
+To implement these steps and requirements with werf we will add a special file called `werf.yaml` to the application's source code.

 1. Clone the [Symfony Demo Application](https://github.com/symfony/demo) repository to get the source code: